 I know, I sound like I’d be fun at parties.
 But if we have the failure talk at the start of a project, we can:

 Try it.
-Your team and clients will be much more receptive to talking about failure before it happens then they will after it has happened.
+Your project team will be much more receptive to talking about failure before it happens than they will after it has happened.

 If we apply the same line of thinking as we did above, where we (somewhat morbidly) personify the project as a patient, it makes a lot of sense.
 Where we used to think The project is a patient.
 The patient is now dead.
 Oops.
 Why did it die?, we can instead be proactive: The project is a patient.
 It’s a healthy patient – but it might get sick.
 What might make it sick & how can we prevent that?

 This way, everyone gets to be a part of the solution – a problem solver.
 That’s a lot more fun.

 Running a project pre-mortem – a concept I first heard about on this Freakonomics podcast – really isn’t that hard.
 Here’s how to do it.

 In your project kickoffs, ask the first big question to the entire room:

 “What could cause this project to fail?”

 Silence may greet you at first – it’s not an oft-asked question – so you might have to get the ball rolling yourself.
 You can talk about how authoring content might be difficult and might put the project off schedule; you can talk about how the timeline is tight but the team isn’t big, and that might mean a missed deadline; you could talk about how your users might balk at a big user interface redesign; and so on.
 Once you get the ball rolling, it’ll be interesting to hear all the potential ways this project might fail.

 Make sure to capture all these points in whatever method you prefer: have everyone write their points down on sticky notes or whiteboard – we’re big fans of this type of approach – or take notes yourself; whatever works.
 Just make sure you capture them.
 Then ask the follow-up question: